Window Coverings

 What are the issues?

 Two factors cover most of the issues here.
 The first involves objects propelled by the wind.
-The first subcategory involves loose items picked up and propelled by the wind.
 These include loose materials, etc. If those items hit the windows, then breakage could occur.
-The second subcategory involves things knocked over by the the wind.
-This includes things like trees and other objects.
+Objects “knocked over” by the wind also falls into this category.This includes things like trees and other objects.
 Instead of the item being “thrown” by the wind, the wind causes something to “hit” the window.
 In both cases, the question is if the window will shatter.

-Our second factor involves the force of the wind.
+The second involves the force of the wind.
 Sustained winds present challenges similar to a constant pressing against the glass.
 This can cause the glass to deflect and, if the wind is strong enough, shatter.
 Sustained winds, however, pose less of a challenge that wind gusts.
 Peak wind speeds for gusts often exceed the sustained wind speeds.
 Because they are not consistent, they cause the glass flex back and forth that can exacerbate imperfections in the glass and lead to breakage.

 Options?